Trent University

 For more than six decades, Trent University has been a leader in Indigenous education.
 From establishing the country’s first Indigenous Studies program to our deep relationships with Indigenous peoples and nations, Trent is committed to creating spaces of dignity and respect for Indigenous peoples and Indigenous knowledge, and to fostering dialogue about Indigenous history, cultures and contributions.

-As part of her installation as president, Dr. Cathy Bruce made a commitment to create a new strategy to guide Trent through the next 10 years of leadership in Indigenous education and Indigenous relations.
+During her Presidential installation, Dr. Cathy Bruce made a commitment to create a new strategy to guide Trent through the next 10 years of leadership in Indigenous education and Indigenous relations.
 This strategy will be the roadmap to strengthen our commitments to truth, reconciliation, and Indigenous-led learning across our campuses and in partnership with Indigenous communities.
+To share more detailed feedback, or if you have any questions please send an email to indigenousstrategy@trentu.ca

 One Column Items